 - Multifocal glasses/contact lenses

-Following a thorough eye exam, Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, & Dr. Catherine Tsang will determine the most appropriate treatment plan for your child’s eye health and lifestyle.
+Following a thorough eye exam, Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, & Dr. Catherine Tsang will determine the most appropriate treatment plan for your child’s eye health and lifestyle.
 Annual eye exams for myopic children are recommended to monitor any changes in vision.
 It’s important to note that not all optometrists provide myopia management.

-Feel free to speak with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, & Dr. Catherine Tsang or the friendly staff at Myopia Management Center At Issaquah Eyeworks and ask any further questions you may have.
+Feel free to speak with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, & Dr. Catherine Tsang or the friendly staff at Myopia Management Center At Issaquah Eyeworks and ask any further questions you may have.
 We look forward to hearing from you!

 Myopia Management Center At Issaquah Eyeworks serves patients from Issaquah, Seattle, Renton, Redmond, and throughout Washington.